Netflix Losing Beloved Disney Movie in July

-One of Disney's most beloved animated films will be leaving Netflix soon.
-As always, there is a slew of television shows and movies that will be leaving the streaming service in July.
-Come mid-July, Netflix will be losing Disney's Princess and the Frog.
+Disney's more recent princess will soon be leaving Netflix.
+In typical fashion, a slew of television shows and movies will be disappearing on the streaming service in July.
+And by the middle of the month, Netflix will be saying goodbye to Disney's Princess and the Frog.

 Princess and the Frog will be leaving Netflix on July 15.
 So, that gives you a few more weeks to watch the Disney film.
 Princess and the Frog was released in December 2009.
 The animated film centers on a girl named Tiana, who is Disney's first Black princess, and a frog prince who desires to be human again.
 The movie takes place amid the backdrop of New Orleans.
 Anika Noni Rose voiced Princess Tiana, a waitress who dreams of owning her own restaurant, while Bruno Campos voiced the frog prince, Prince Naveen.
 Oprah Winfrey also voiced the character Eudora in the movie.
 While Princess and the Frog will be leaving Netflix come July 15, you can still watch it via another streaming service.
 The 2009 film is currently available to watch on Disney+.